parallax background

 There is often a waiting period before an expungement is possible, but sometimes you can get your record cleared earlier.
 Depending on your situation, we can work with you to create an early petition strategy.
 This could help you get permission to file for an early expungement of your record.

 Not sure if you qualify to have your records expunged?
-For decades, we’ve worked with people to help them understand their legal options.
+For decades, we have worked with people to help them understand their legal options.
 Simply schedule a consultation and we can help you determine if you meet the eligibility requirements for expunging a record.

 Are you ready to remove the burden of carrying around a criminal record?
 When you meet the eligibility requirements, our criminal law attorneys can help you get started and prepare your petition for expungement.